top of page

 Horse Racing

 Drive to Khui Doloon Hudag field for the horse racing competition, one of Mongolia's most popular sports.
-On the way back to Ulaanbaatar, visit the giant Genghis Khan statue and Terelj National Park.
+On the way back to Ulaanbaatar, visit the giant Genghis Khan statue.

 flamingcliffs.jpg